kuv2707/he-plus-plus/README.md

 # TOYLINGO
-An interpreted language built on top of golang.
+An interpreted general-purpose programming language built on top of golang.

 ## Quick Start
 * Clone the repository
+* Setup the .env fild taking reference from the .env.example file
 * Run the main.go file to see the interpreter in action (it executes a sample program in the samples folder)
+* There are many sample programs in the samples directory to try out
+* The file to be executed can be specified in the .env file

 # Features